spsstudent15/2016-02-621/HW1_writeup.md

 These four imputation regression models were then used to populate missing values for the same variables within the evaluation data set.
 Clearly, any models we might have constructed for purposes of predicting WINS for the evaluation set would have failed to work on any records within that data set that contained NA's.
 Applying the imputation models to the evaluation data allows us to avoid that problem.

-## Removal of Extreme Outliers From Data Sets
+## Removal of Extreme Outliers From the Training Data Set

-### Extreme Outlier Removal: Training Data

 We completed our data preparation efforts by eliminating some clearly egregious outliers identified via research through *baseball-almanac.com*.
 This approach is suggested by Sheather (p.
 57).
 For example, the record for the most pitching strikeouts in a single season is 1450 by the 2014 Cleveland Indians.
 Therefore we know that any records having TEAM_PITCHING_SO values above that point is an aberration, and any records containing such values were summarily removed from the data set.